The Johnny Story

 He can feel through Adam and Eve what it's like not to know what your purpose is.
 He can feel through Adam and Eve not to know who you are.
 He can feel through Adam and Eve that they still know that who they are is Johnny and that what they have is all the power in the world, and that what the whole thing was produced for was to produce the excitement that Johnny and they can get out of it, but they have to forget it.
 And they run around trying to find out who they are and who the divine being is, and what fruits are right to eat and which fruits are wrong to eat, and what's the right way to walk across a stream and what's the wrong way to walk across a stream.

 Johnny's getting all those reactions and, as it gets dull, he just expands it.
 It gets a little bigger, and finally after a while, it's no longer flat.
-He makes it round and every time it gets a little dull he adds some more machines, or he adds some more arbitraries and it gets bigger.
+He makes it round and every time it gets a little dull he adds some more machines, or he adds some more variables and it gets bigger.
 The universe not only expands by virtue of expansion, as we find out more about the planets and the way they relate to each other, but it also expands by virtue of contraction, as we find out more about the atoms and the way they relate to each other.
-Nobody ever really flashes that the relationship between the atoms and their molecules and the planets and their moons is just about the same relationship.
 End of the scene.

 Now we're going to zero back in and it's the year 1970 now.
 We're going to zero back in on that whole mechanism which is enormous by now.
 At one small spot, on highway number one headed south away from San Francisco down towards the Big Sur area, is a big blue Detroit boat with four people in it driving down the coast to a get-well center, a mental health spa and, as they're going down they're talking back and forth to each other about how they are victimized by their bosses, by their parents, by their kids, by their jobs, by their wives, by their husbands, by the goddamned car they're driving, by the air they're breathing, by the trees they're passing, by the billboards they passing.
 Do you dig it?